Ranc58/aio_image_resizer/README.md

 # Image resizer

 Image resizer api.
 Based on aiohttp/redis/multiprocessing.
-Resize work running on different processes, work status stored in redis.
+Resize work running on different processes, work status stored in redis, resized images - on localhost or Amazon S3.
 Written for fun.

 # How to install